hpe-container-platform-community/df-edge-demo-terraform/README.md

 ```

 - enter mapr.com credentials when prompted
-- if this step fails, manually register the license in the MCS UI
+- if this step fails, manually register the license in the MCS UI - you can retrieve the MCS UI with `./bin/mapr_edge_demo_urls.sh` (mapr/mapr)

 ### Setup Edge Demo